allenai/scientific-claim-generation/README.md

 Notes: Any notes the annotator took
 ```

-To get IAA, perform evaluation, and generated graphs from this data, execute the following:
+To get IAA, perform evaluation, and generate graphs from this data, execute the following:

 ```
 python dataset_tools/get_annotator_agreement_and_evaluate.py \